Deep Water Culture (DWC) Explained

 Step 4: Set Up the Net Pots and Plants

-Fill the net pots with a suitable growing medium, such as clay pebbles or rockwool cubes.
-Insert the plants into the net pots, ensuring the roots hang freely into the nutrient solution.
-Position the net pots in the reservoir, ensuring they are stable and well-supported.
+Fill each net pot with a suitable growing medium, such as clay pebbles or rock wool cubes, to support plant roots.
+Carefully insert the plants into the net pots, ensuring their roots extend freely into the nutrient solution below.
+Position the net pots securely in the reservoir, making sure they remain stable and do not tip over.
+Proper placement will ensure that roots receive adequate nutrients and oxygen for optimal growth.

 Step 5: Monitor and Maintain the System